IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 `prefix` | `string` | Constrains response to object names beginning with `prefix`.
 `delimiter` | `string` | Groups objects between the `prefix` and the `delimiter`.
 `encoding-type` | `string` | If Unicode characters that are not supported by XML are used in an object name, this parameter can be set to `url` to properly encode the response.
 `max-keys` | `string` | Restricts the number of objects to display in the response.
-Default and maximum is 1,000.
+Default and maximum values are 1,000.
 `marker` | `string` | Specifies the object from where the listing should begin, in UTF-8 binary order.

 **Sample Request**